rht-labs/lodestar-backend/README.md

 ### GitLab to Database sync

-This job is responsible for inserting into the databse any engagement in GitLab that is not currently in the database.
+This job is responsible for inserting into the database any engagement in GitLab that is not currently in the database.

 The job interval can be set using the environment variable `AUTO_REPOP_CRON`, but is defaulted to every 5 minutes.